Migrating from Jenkins

 Configuration file

 Jenkins can be configured with a Jenkinsfile in the Groovy format.
-GitLab CI/CD uses a .gitlab-ci.yml YAML file by default.
+GitLab CI/CD uses a .gitlab-ci.yml file by default.

 Example of a Jenkinsfile: